migueleven/Buscador-Inazuma/README.md

     - python main.py

 ## Features
-- Advanced search for events in Inazuma Eleven ROMs.
+- Advanced search for models and sprites locations in Inazuma Eleven ROMs.
-- Decompression and editing of PAC and PKB files.
+- Compatible with IE1/IE2/IE3 games.
-- Visualization and modification of sprites and tiles.
+- Supports modified ROMs.
-- Export changes to new ROM files.
+- Visualization of the selected character's sprite.

 ## Contributing
 Contributions are welcome!
 Follow these steps to contribute: